fishstrap/fishstrap/README.md

 </div>

 > [!CAUTION]
-> The only official places to download Fishstrap are this GitHub repository and [fishstrap.app](https://fishstrap.app).
+> The only official places to download Fishtrap are this GitHub repository and [fishstrap.app](https://fishstrap.app).
 > Any other websites offering downloads or claiming to be us are not controlled by us *(eg. fishstrap.org, fishstrap.com).* Do not download from them.

 *Fishstrap is a custom bootstrapper for Roblox based on Bloxstrap.*